cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 ###  As a downloadable installation script

-The downloadable `get-cloudify.py` script allows you to install the cli from the internet with many different configuration options.
+The downloadable `get-cloudify.py` script allows for an online installation of the cli with many different configuration options.
 The script can install the cli on different distributions of Linux, OSx (Darwin) and Windows.